Gain perspective on respectful workplace behaviours.

 Online or Face to face

-2 days (plus assessment time)
+2 days + 2 weeks for assessment

 Everyone deserves to work in a safe, respectful and encouraging work environment – but when this means different things to different people, how do you ensure a balanced and respectful atmosphere?